Papers

 Methodology and Results

-The paper investigates whether a performance gap exists between multilingual and monolingual models and explores potential reasons for such differences.
+The study investigates whether a performance gap exists between multilingual and monolingual models and explores potential reasons for such differences.
 This is achieved by engaging in controlled experiments that isolate variables such as tokenizer types and data sizes.
 Monolingual models are trained on the same datasets with both monolingual and multilingual tokenizers to differentiate the effects of the tokenizer from the pretraining data size.

 Key findings indicate that an appropriately designed tokenizer is as critical as the quantity of pretraining data.
 The paper reports that languages well-represented in the multilingual model's vocabulary tend to exhibit minimal performance decreases compared to their monolingual versions.
 Furthermore, substituting the generic multilingual tokenizer with a language-specific monolingual tokenizer notably enhances performance for almost all evaluated tasks and languages.